FixedEffects/FixedEffectModels.jl/README.md

 ```

 `reg` also supports `weights`, `subset`.
 Type `?reg` to learn about these options.

+## How does it work
+Denote the model `y = X β + D θ + e` where X is a matrix with few columns and D is the design matrix from categorical variables.
+Estimates for `β`, along with their standard errors, are obtained in two steps:

+1. `y, X`  are regressed on `D` by one of these methods
+  - [MINRES on the normal equation](http://web.stanford.edu/group/SOL/software/lsmr/) with `method = :lsmr` (with a diagonal preconditioner).
+  - sparse cholesky factorization with `method = :cholfact` (using the SuiteSparse library)

+  The default method, `:lsmr`, is faster in most cases.
+When the design matrix is poorly conditioned, `method = :cholfact` can be faster and more robust than `:lsmr`.

+2. Estimates for `β`, along with their standard errors, are obtained by regressing the projected `y` on the projected `X` (an application of the Frisch Waugh-Lovell Theorem)

+3. With the option `save = true`, estimates for the high dimensional fixed effects are obtained after regressing the residuals of the full model minus the residuals of the partialed out models on `D`

 ## Partial out

 `partial_out` returns the residuals of a set of variables after regressing them on a set of regressors.
 The syntax is similar to `reg` - but it accepts multiple dependent variables.
 It returns a dataframe with as many columns as there are dependent variables and as many rows as the original dataframe.